13 Strange Reasons Why Dogs Lick Each Other’s Eyes

 Why Does My Dog Lick Other Dogs’ Mouths?

-Dogs licking each other’s mouths is a behavior that has many potential explanations.
-It could be a way for dogs to show submission, say sorry, or even initiate play.
+Dogs licking each other’s mouths could be a way for dogs to show submission, say sorry, or even initiate play.

 It could also be an indication of hunger in puppies.
 If a puppy is licking another dog’s mouth, it may be a sign that they are ready to eat or that they’re not getting enough to eat.